karolina-kom/case-study-ml-consulting/README.md

 Before training the models, the data was preprocessed to ensure it was clean and ready for use.

 This included:
-- **Merging the Math and Portuguese subject datasets**: only kept students present in both datasets by performing an inner merge using the features listed in the student-merge.R file.
+- **Merging the Math and Portuguese subject datasets**: only kept students present in both datasets by performing an inner merge using the features listed in the student-merge.R file.*
 - **Handling missing data**: checked for missing data after merging datasets.
 - **Combining remaining feature columns**: created new average/combined columns for remaining feature columns which were not used to merge the datasets (e.g. absences, guardian, studytime etc.)
 - **Creating average G1, G2, G3 columns**: created new grade columns using the mean from the Math and Portuguese grade columns.
 - **Encoding categorical variables**: Categorical features were handled appropriately.

+*I decided to only keep students present in both datasets in order to minimise time spent handling missing values, however I acknowledge that this reduces the amount of data I has to train the model.
+An improvement to my approach could involve performing an outer merge on the two datasets, keeping all students from both datasets.

 ## Data Exploration
 I performed a few data exploration steps to investigate the data further.